InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

     │ │ │ │ │ │ │
     * * * * * * *

-CRON expression parts can only contain vlaues from tolerance range with combinations of special characters.
-Table below is to refer to tolerance range and special characters for each CRON expression part.
+CRON expression parts can contain any of the allowed values, along with various combinations of the allowed special characters for that part.
+Table below describes allowed values and allowed special characters for each part.

 .. csv-table::
-   :header: "Part", "Mandatory", "Tolerance range", "Special characters"
+   :header: "Part Name", "Mandatory", "Allowed Values", "Allowed Special Characters"

     "Second",       "Yes",  "0-59",                  "``,`` ``-`` ``*`` ``/``"
     "Minute",       "Yes",  "0-59",                  "``,`` ``-`` ``*`` ``/``"